-The accompanying unaudited consolidated financial statements include the accounts of all majority-owned subsidiaries, and all significant inter-company amounts have been eliminated.
-Due to the seasonal nature of certain operational activities, the results for the interim periods ended June 30, 2008 are not necessarily indicative of the results that may be obtained for the full fiscal year.
+The accompanying unaudited consolidated financial statements of Simon Property Group, Inc. include the accounts of all majority-owned subsidiaries, and all significant inter-company amounts have been eliminated.
+Due to the seasonal nature of certain operational activities, the results for the interim period ended June 30, 2008 are not necessarily indicative of the results that may be obtained for the full fiscal year.